[MOTHERBABYHOME] is a confrontation, a lamentation, a powerful objection and a revolution.

 MOTHERBABYHOME (2019) is a 796-page ‘report’ comprised of conceptual and visual poetry.
 An excavation of voices, the poems are composed entirely of text taken from historical archives and contemporary sources related to the Home, including files given to Kimberly by Catherine Corless.
 The 796 poems are printed on transparent vellum and held in a handmade oak box.
 The poetry-object is held by the National Poetry Library (UK), University College Dublin Special Collections, Cardiff University Special Collections, and the Brotherton Library Special Collections at the University of Leeds.
 MOTHERBABYHOME is also published as a reader’s edition book available from zimZalla Avant Objects.

 As Campanello’s MOTHERBABYHOME reminds us, though poems can never substitute for legal scrutiny, or replace the need for the pursuit of justice by a legal system, we should nevertheless not underestimate what they can do.
-They are spaces that exist outside the narratives, and therefore the elisions and erasures, of the state.
-Indeed, as is the case in Campanello’s poetry-object, they can enact new forms in which these elisions and erasures become visible.

 — Adam Hanna, Poetry, Politics and the Law in Modern Ireland (Syracuse University Press)